-SC HTF Funds:
+Financing Terms for SC HTF Funds:

+1. Funds will be awarded as a twenty (20) year forgivable loan.
-- 1. Funds will be awarded as either a twenty (20) year repayable loan, forgivable loan or a combination of both. - 2.
-Repayable loans will be amortizing with an interest rate of zero percent (0%) to three percent (3%) for a minimum term and amortization period of twenty (20) years or a period that does not exceed thirty (30) years. - 3.
-If proposing market rate units as part of the project, a preliminary Financial Commitment for funding from a financial institution or other acceptable lender must be provided for the market rate units with the Tier II application submission.
-The final commitment letter must be received before an award agreement may be issued by SC Housing. - 4.
-The required twenty (20) year affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 5.
-Funds will be secured through an Applicant's execution of a Promissory Note and the recordation of a Mortgage.
-In the event the property is sold, all loans, both repayable and forgivable, become due and payable (as per the mortgage and security agreement "Due on Sale" clause).

-- 6. All applications will be underwritten such that they produce a Debt Coverage Ratio (DCR) of 1.30.
-If a 1.30 per unit debt coverage ratio produces cash flow per unit less than \$900, the underwriting will be adjusted such that the proposal will be able to reach \$900 per unit in annual cash flow. - 7.
-All applications will be underwritten to ensure there will be cash flow sufficient to cover debt service. - 8.
-The SC HTF loan will be subordinate to HOME and NHTF mortgages.
-For projects containing market rate units, SC Housing will only allow the SC HTF loan to be subordinate to the HOME loan, NHTF loan and a fully amortized permanent financing from a conventional lender - 9.
-HTF loans will be deferred for ninety (90) days following project completion. - 10.
-Interest will NOT be charged on the SC HTF loan during the construction phase of the project.
+- 2. The required twenty (20) year affordability period will be enforced through a recorded Land Use Restriction Agreement and amendments, as needed. - Funds will be secured through an Applicant's execution of a Promissory Note and the recordation of a Mortgage.
+In the event the property is sold, all loans become due and payable (as per the mortgage and security agreement "Due on Sale" clause). - 4.
+All applications will be underwritten such that they produce the lesser of a Debt Coverage Ratio (DCR) of 1.30 or \$1,000 per unit in annual cash flow. - 5.
+All applications will be underwritten to ensure there will be cash flow sufficient to cover debt service and operating costs. - 6.
+The SC HTF loan will be subordinate to the HOME-ARP mortgage and any other federal financing. - 7.
+HTF loans will be deferred for ninety (90) days following project completion. - 8.
+Interest will NOT be charged on the SC HTF loan during the construction phase of the project. - 9.
+SC HTF funds provided to units of local governments will ONLY be provided as repayable loans with an interest rate between zero percent (0%) to five percent (5%).
+The interest rate will be determined during underwriting. - 10.
+It is SC Housing's intent to promote fair and objective administration of the HOME-ARP funds by ensuring that no single county receives an excessive share of the available program funds in any one application cycle.

-Terms for Units of Local Government

-Funds provided to units of local governments will ONLY be provided as repayable loans with an interest rate between zero percent (0%) to three percent (3%).
-The interest rate will be determined during underwriting.

-Geographic Distribution

-It is SC Housing's intent to promote fair and objective administration of the SRDP Program funds by ensuring that no single county receives an excessive share of the available program funds in any one application cycle.
 In making awards of SC HTF funds, SC Housing will ensure that no county receives more than 20% of the current year's available SC HTF funds.

-Construction Draws for SC Housing Funding Sources
+Construction Draws for SC Housing Funding Sources:

-- 1. Participants may choose to request funds as construction draws or to draw funds at project completion. - 2.
-A payment and performance bond, or Letter of Credit (LOC) in an amount equal to the construction contract must be provided by Applicants electing to draw funds during construction. - 3.
-SC Housing will only release funds for completed work in place that has been inspected and approved by an SC Housing I Inspector. - 4.
-Unless otherwise directed by SC Housing, funding sources will be drawn proportionately. - 5.
-Disbursements for soft costs are not allowed until vertical construction has started. - 6.
-An SRDP Application Exhibit 9 Election to Draw Funds must be submitted with the Tier II Application.
+- Applicants must choose to access funds during construction or to wait and draw funds at project completion.
+A HOME-ARP Application Exhibit 9 Election to Draw Funds must be submitted with the Application. - 2.
+A payment and performance bond, or Letter of Credit (LOC) in an amount equal to the construction contract must be provided by Applicants electing to draw funds during construction.
+When electing to draw funds during construction, Applicants must be sure to include the estimated costs for obtaining a payment and performance bond or irrevocable direct pay letter of credit in the development budget. - 3.
+SC Housing will only release funds for completed work in place that has been inspected and approved by an SC Housing inspector. - 4.
+Unless otherwise directed by SC Housing, disbursements for soft costs are prohibited until vertical construction has started.
+Refer to the definition of vertical construction in the definitions section of this HOME-ARP Application Manual. - 5.
+All HOME-ARP loans must be closed prior to the release of funds. - 6.
+The HOME-ARP environmental review process must be completed prior to the release of funds.